-Following his lead, another lawyer-legislator who played a key role in the objections was Senator Ted Cruz of Texas.243 Cruz, a graduate of Harvard Law School and a former Solicitor General of Texas, also objected to the certification of the electoral votes from Arizona.244 Cruz argued that the objections were necessary to address concerns about the integrity of the election, despite the fact that these concerns were based on debunked conspiracy theories.245 Cruz's legal background and his role as a constitutional lawyer lent credibility to the objections, even as they were widely dismissed by legal experts and courts as meritless.
+Following his lead, another lawyer-legislator who played a key role in the objections was Senator Ted Cruz of Texas.242 Cruz, a graduate of Harvard Law School and a former Solicitor General of Texas, also objected to the certification of the electoral votes from Arizona.243 Cruz argued that the objections were necessary to address concerns about the integrity of the election, despite the fact that these concerns were based on debunked conspiracy theories.244 Cruz's legal background and his role as a constitutional lawyer lent credibility to the objections, even as they were widely dismissed by legal experts and courts as meritless.

 The decision by lawyer-legislators to vote against certifying the election results raised obvious and serious legal and ethical questions.
-As attorneys, these legislators were bound by professional and ethical obligations to uphold the law and to avoid conduct that undermines the legal system.246 By voting to reject the certified election results based on unfounded claims, these lawyer-legislators violated these ethical obligations and contributed to the erosion of public trust in the electoral process.
-Their conduct contributed to the broader effort of undermining elections and the peaceful transfer of power by using their legal expertise and positions of authority to advance baseless objections.247 By advancing baseless objections and lending credibility to unfounded claims of election fraud, these legislators undermined the rule of law https://www.nytimes.com/interactive/2021/01/07/us/elections/electoral-college-biden-objectors.html (last updated Jan.
-7, 2021); Luttig, supra note 84
+As attorneys, these legislators were bound by professional and ethical obligations to uphold the law and to avoid conduct that undermines the legal system.245 By voting to reject the certified election results based on unfounded claims, these lawyer-legislators violated these ethical obligations and contributed to the erosion of public trust in the electoral process.
+Their conduct contributed to the broader effort of undermining elections and the peaceful transfer of power by using their legal expertise and positions of authority to advance baseless objections.246 By advancing baseless objections and lending credibility to unfounded claims of election fraud, these legislators undermined the rule of law and contributed to the erosion of public trust in the democratic process.